 With the mastic finally removed, you should now have a nice and clear concrete floor.
 But before you can go ahead and replace your flooring, you should perform a bit of additional cleanup and preparation to allow the concrete to accept the new flooring without any issues.

 For instance, you are bound to still have some bits and pieces of mastic adhesive on the floor after you’ve removed most of it.
-You can use some of our tips we explained in the previous step to remove these.
+You can use some of the tips we explained in the previous step to remove these.

 Once that is cleared, you will need to sand and polish the floor to remove as much of the rough debris that could cause uneven floor installation later.
 The process should be no different from any polishing work—start with sanding with a rough grit, then clear the dust and repeat the process with finer and finer sandpaper.

 And with that, your concrete floor should be ready to take on whatever your next project will be.

 In this article, we’ve shown you what we feel is the best way to remove tile mastic from concrete floors, but there are indeed other ways to do the job.

 For one, there are specialized chemicals that are designed to dissolve mastic and other tile adhesives, but they tend to use harsh substances that can be dangerous if they are inhaled or come into contact with skin.